7 days in Calabria, Italy itinerary: a complete guide

 Calabria is surrounded by both the Tyrrhenian and the Ionian Sea.
 Both coasts hold some hidden gems, especially when it comes to unspoiled beaches and lush mountains with villages facing the sea.

-Here you’ll live nothing less than the ultimate authentic Italian escape.
+Here you’ll live nothing but the ultimate authentic Italian escape.

-Calabria is the perfect destination for the visitor looking to discover a lesser-known region of Italy, but don’t want to miss out on the opportunity to make the most of the dolce vita vibe!
+Calabria is the perfect destination for the visitor looking to discover a lesser-known region of Italy but doesn’t want to miss out on the opportunity to make the most of the dolce vita vibe!

 As a part of Italy that has it all, with this Calabria itinerary you’ll learn how to get here as well as how to spend 7 days on the Coast of the Gods.

-Calabria has nothing to envy of the more tourist-oriented destinations of South Italy such as Sicily, Sardinia, Campania, and Puglia.
+Calabria has nothing to envy of the more tourist-orientated destinations of Southern Italy, such as Sicily, Sardinia, Campania, and Puglia.

 Instead, you can spend time visiting historical villages and relaxing at the beach without being stressed by the presence of too many tourists.